hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > That's worshipped now eastward of Temple Bar;
 >
-> From this he augur'd that a specious bill,
+> From this he augured that a specious bill,
 >
 > Saying, "Supper, Gratis", might his ball-room fill.
 >